 As a consequence, we just arrived at the conformal relation between the two charged current densities, $\tilde{j}_\mu(x)=\Omega^{-1}j_\mu(x)$.
 This is clearly in conflict with the conformal invariance of the first Maxwell equation in the presence of matter as we just saw.
 This is not what is expected from our classical argument based on the deterministic classical definition of the current $j^\mu=\rho_e u^\mu$ either.

-The reason behind such an issue becomes actually much clearer when using the Lagrangian approach for the extraction of both equations, the first Maxwell equation and the KGE.
-In the original spacetime, the Lagrangian density from which both equations emerge in Minkowski spacetime \cite{Greiner} gives rise to the following action in curved spacetime,
+The reason behind such an issue becomes actually much clearer when using the Lagrangian approach.
+The Lagrangian density from which both equations emerge in Minkowski spacetime \cite{Greiner} gives rise to the following action in curved spacetime:

 Here, we defined as usual the minimal-coupling operator in curved spacetime to be $\mathcal{D}_\mu=\nabla_\mu-\frac{ie}{\hbar c}A_\mu$.
 The variation of this action with respect to $\varphi^*(x)$ yields the minimally-coupled KGE (\ref{KG+A}).
-The variation of the action with respect to the vector potential $A_\mu$ gives rise to the first Maxwell equation in the original spacetime as follows,
+The variation of the action with respect to the vector potential $A_\mu$ gives rise to the first Maxwell equation in the original spacetime:

 We indeed recognize on the right-hand side of this equation the charged current (\ref{Chargedj}).
 The question that we ask now is what should be the analog of the action integral (\ref{Action}) in the conformal spacetime?
 At first thought, the answer would be to simply rewrite the action with all its terms decorated with tildes, leaving only $e$ and the fundamental constants unaffected.
 That this option is not satisfactory can be seen by taking the variation of such an action with respect to $\tilde{A}_\mu$.
 Indeed, the result would then simply be $\tilde{\nabla}^\nu\tilde{F}_{\mu\nu}=\mu_0\tilde{j}_\mu$.
 This identity is not satisfactory, for when substituting into it $\tilde{\nabla}^\nu\tilde{F}_{\mu\nu}=\Omega^{-2}\nabla^\nu F_{\mu\nu}$ and then comparing it to Eq.\,(\ref{MaxwellKG}) we arrive at $\tilde{j}_\mu=\Omega^{-2}j_\mu$, which is in conflict with Eq.\,(\ref{TildejToj}).
-That this guess for the form of the action integral in the conformal spacetime leads to the same issue encountered when considering the classical current $j^\mu=\rho_eu^\mu$ can be understood as follows.
+That this guess for the action integral in the conformal spacetime leads to the same issue encountered when considering the classical current $j^\mu=\rho_eu^\mu$ can be understood as follows.